Label Requirements for Maple Syrup in Ontario

 Ontario Regulation 119/11

-On July 1, 2011, Ontario Regulation (O. Reg.)
-119/11 Produce, Honey and Maple Products under the Food Safety and Quality Act, 2001 came into effect.
-It replaces Reg.
-386 Maple Products under the Farm Products Grades and Sales Act, which previously regulated maple products in Ontario.
-Grading, packaging, labelling, transporting, and sale of maple products are covered by the new regulation.
+Ontario Regulation (O. Reg.)
+119/11 Produce, Honey and Maple Products under the Food Safety and Quality Act, 2001 regulates the grading, packaging, labelling, transportation, advertising and sale of maple products.

-O. Reg.
-119/11 applies to maple products produced in Ontario that are packed or repacked in an Ontario establishment that is not federally registered within the meaning of the Canada Agricultural Products Act Maple Products Regulations.
+The regulation applies to maple products produced in Ontario that are packed or repacked in an Ontario establishment that is not federally registered within the meaning of the Canada Agricultural Products Act Maple Products Regulations.
 It also applies to maple products produced outside Ontario that are packed or repacked in non-federally registered Ontario establishments.
-Any person who packs, transports or sells maple products prepared in a non-federally registered establishment in Ontario must ensure the maple products meet the grading, packing and labelling requirements of O. Reg.
-119/11.

-Maple product may be packed in any container provided it is clean, sound and suitable.
-Containers with a capacity of 5 litres or less must be new.
+A container is any bottle, jar, bag, pail, drum or other receptacle that contains maple product.
+Maple syrup may be packed in any container provided it is clean, sound, suitable for the purpose and made of food grade material.
+Consumer containers ( those with a capacity of 5 litres or less) of maple syrup must be new and securely closed.
 Every container must be filled to at least 90 per cent of its capacity.
-Bulk containers of Ontario Processing Grade maple syrup must be a minimum capacity of 20 litres.

-Every container of maple product, except containers of maple syrup with a capacity of 125 millilitres or less, must have a label with the following information:
+The information required may be indicated on one or more label applied or affixed to maple syrup containers.
+Every container of maple syrup packed in Ontario at a non-federally registered establishment, except containers with a capacity of 125 millilitres or less, must have a label with the following information:

 Maple syrup containers with a capacity of 125 ml or less must have a label with the following information:

-False or misleading information on any label or container of maple product or in any advertisement for a maple product is prohibited by O. Reg.
-119/11.
+False or misleading information on any label or container of maple syrup or in any advertisement for a maple syrup is prohibited.
 This includes, but is not limited to, misrepresenting: